Xi welcomes new chapter in China-Nauru relations - ExBulletin

 Xi welcomes new chapter in China-Nauru relations

+President Xi Jinping is hosting a grand welcome ceremony for Nauruan President David Adeang at the Great Hall of the People in Beijing on Monday.
+FENG YONGBIN / CHINA DAILY

-Relations between China and Nauru are based on mutual respect, equality, mutual benefits and mutual support, President Xi Jinping said during talks with Nauru President David Adeang in Beijing on Monday.
+Relations between China and Nauru are based on mutual respect, equality, mutual benefits and mutual support, President Xi Jinping said during talks with Nauruan President David Adeang in Beijing on Monday.

 Adeang is on a six-day state visit to China that began Sunday, the first since the South Pacific country severed ties with Taiwanese authorities in January and resumed diplomatic relations with China soon after.